 The Museum has an adult-sized manual wheelchair available at no charge and on a first-come, first-served basis.
 We also welcome your personal walkers, wheelchairs, and scooters.

-Emaux de Briare manufactory shop, adjacent to the Museum, the shop allows you to find there all the current production of the manufactury, and some nice mosaic kits for beginners.
+Emaux de Briare manufactory shop, Adjacent to the Museum, the shop features the current productions of the manufactory, as well as mosaic kits and enamels by the pound for crafters and the like.

-Two Navy’s Museum, 100 yards away from the Museum of the Enemals and Mosaic, this nice museum make you discover another part of the history of Briare, a town between river and channels.
+Two Navy’s Museum, 100 yards away from the Museum of Enamels and Mosaic, this beautiful museum features another part of the history of this little town of Briare, nested between river and canals.

-Municipal Center of Exhibition of Trousse-Barrière, 300 yards away from the Museum, built by the Bapterosses family and decorated by Henri Harpignies, a French painter of the Barbizon school, the castle of Trousse-Barrière presents many temporary exhibitions throughout the year.
+Municipal Exhibition Center of Trousse-Barrière, 300 yards from the Museum, built by the Bapterosses family and decorated by Henri Harpignies, a French painter of the Barbizon school, the castle of Trousse-Barrière features many temporary exhibitions throughout the year.

-St Stephen church : 700 yards away from the Museum, the church was designed by Dusserre, a former student of the famous French architect Eugène-Emmanuel Viollet-le-Duc, and fully decorated by the no less famous French artist Eugène Grasset (mosaics and stained glasses).
+St-Etienne church : 700 yards from the Museum, the church, designed by Dusserre, a former student of the famous French architect Eugène-Emmanuel Viollet-le-Duc, is fully decorated by the no less famous French artist Eugène Grasset (mosaics and stained glass).

-Briare aqueduct, 1700 away from the Museum, and 723,9 yards long, the famous Briare aqueduct opened in 1896.
-It was built by Léonce-Abel Mazoyer (metallic bridge deck) and the most famous Gustave Eiffel (masonry bridge piers).
+Briare aqueduct, 1700 yards from the Museum, and 723,9 yards long, the reknown Briare aqueduct opened in 1896.
+Its metal bridge deck was built by Léonce-Abel Mazoyer, and its masonry bridge pillars erected by the famous Gustave Eiffel.

-Château de La Bussière, 8 miles away from Briare, built alongside a mere, the XIIIth century castle of La Bussière is a private residence refurbished several times, It presents a fishing collection and own a 17th century park with an Old-Time Vegeteble Garden.
+Château de La Bussière, 8 miles from Briare, built alongside a pond, the XIIIth century castle of La Bussière is a private residence refurbished several times, It presents a fishing collection as well as a 17th century park featuring Old-Time Vegetable Garden.

-Gien earthenware, 9 miles away from Briare, Museum and manufactory shop of the Faïence de Gien, founded by an English man in 1821.
+Gien earthenware, 9 miles from Briare is the Museum and manufactory shop of the Faïence de Gien, founded by an English man in 1821.

-Château de Sully-sur-Loire, 20,5 miles away from Briare, imposing medieval castle, once residence of Maximilien de Béthune, better known by the name Duke de Sully, Henri IV’s famous minister.
+Château de Sully-sur-Loire, 20,5 miles from Briare, this impressive medieval castle was once the residence of Maximilien de Béthune, as known as Duke de Sully, Henri IV’s famous minister.

-Fleury Abbey church, Saint-Benoît-sur-Loire, 26,5 miles away from Briare, major masterpiece of the romanesque architecture (XI-XIIth)
+Fleury Abbey church, Saint-Benoît-sur-Loire, 26,5 miles from Briare stands this major masterpiece of the romanesque architecture (XI-XIIth).

-Carolingian oratory of Germigny-des-Prés, 29,5 miles away from Briare, built in 806 by the abbot of Fleury, a close advisor of the king Charles le Chauve, the oratory of Germigny is one of the oldest churches in France.
-Its vaults are decorated by an exceptionnal set of mosaics with gold background.
+Carolingian oratory of Germigny-des-Prés, 29,5 miles from Briare, the oratory of Germigny is one of the oldest churches in France.
+It was built in 806 by the abbot of Fleury, a close advisor of the king Charles the Bold, Its vaults are decorated by an exceptionnal set of mosaics with gold background.

-Girodet-Trioson Museum, Montargis, 26 miles away from Briare, re-opened in 2018 after years of works and the dramatical flood of 2016.
-The Museum is dedicated to the artworks of the painter Anne-Louis Girodet-Trioson and of the sculptor Henry de Triqueti.
+Girodet-Trioson Museum, Montargis, 26 miles from Briare, this Museum is dedicated to the artworks of painter Anne-Louis Girodet-Trioson and of sculptor Henry de Triqueti.
 Flooded in 2016, it re-opened in 2018 after a major restoration.

 Aubigny-sur-Nère, city of the Stuarts, 23 miles from Briare.
-During the Hundred-Year War, this town was granted by the king Charles VII to John Stuart of Darnley, Grand Marshal of the Scottish army.
-Historically Scotland is, indeed, the first ally of France, and the Auld Alliance still celebrated in Aubigny.
+During the Hundred-Year War, this town was granted by king Charles VII to John Stuart of Darnley, Grand Marshal of the Scottish army.
+Historically Scotland is, indeed, the first ally of France and their Auld Alliance is still celebrated in Aubigny.

-Château de Guédelon, Saint-Sauveur-en-Puisaye, 26 miles away from Briare, they’re building a medieval fortress !
+Château de Guédelon, Saint-Sauveur-en-Puisaye, 26 miles from Briare, a medieval fortress is being built!